dohyung97022/awsGuide/README.md

       * If max memory is used, the error shown is
         * Process exited before completing request
         * No internal error is shown in handler
-    * 512 MB of disk space is allowed in /tmp
   * ### Cold Starts
     * AWS needs to turn on servers and copy code over to run lambda
     * Cheap but may cause delays in user experience